Deep Reinforcement Learning for Dynamic Origin-Destination Matrix Estimation in Microscopic Traffic Simulations Considering Credit Assignment: Toy Experiment

 \subsection{Experimental Settings}

-This section introduces the assumptions of the experiment.
-We constructed a toy experimental environment to evaluate the effectiveness of the proposed method.
-The Nguyen-Dupuis network, with 4 OD pairs, 13 nodes, and 19 directed links, is suitable for a simple experimental setup to compare the effectiveness of the methodology \cite{ref42}.
+We constructed a toy experiment to evaluate the effectiveness of the proposed method.
+The Nguyen-Dupuis network, consisting of 4 OD pairs, 13 nodes, and 19 directed links, was adopted as a simple experimental setup to compare the effectiveness of the methodology \citep{ref47}.
 Each link is assumed to consist of a single lane.
 To ensure that the influence of the OD matrix is evident across a wide time range, we multiplied all link lengths by a factor of 3.
-We assume that virtual detectors are present on some of the links in the network shown in \textbf{Figure 4}.
+We assume that virtual detectors are present on some of the links in the network shown in Figure~\ref{fig4}.
 These 9 detectors count the number of vehicles passing through each link every 5 minutes.

-SUMO was used for microscopic traffic simulation \cite{ref43}.
+SUMO was used for microscopic traffic simulation \citep{ref48}.
 All hyperparameters are set to SUMO's default values.
 For example, all vehicles are implemented as passenger cars, and the Krauss model is used as the car-following model.
-Additionally, the acceleration is 2.6 m/s², and the deceleration is 4.5 m/s².
+Additionally, the acceleration is 2.6 m/s$^2$, and the deceleration is 4.5 m/s$^2$.
 Regarding the assignment, we update the time-dependent shortest path every 5 seconds for all vehicles and have them follow that path.

 Ground-truth detector data is generated according to the following procedure.
 First, define the analysis period.
 In this study, we measure the flow of 9 links at 5-minute intervals for 30 minutes, resulting in a ground-truth dataset with 6 rows and 9 columns.
 Second, determine the total number of cars that will be input into the target network during the defined analysis period.
 To generate the ground-truth data, a total of 300 vehicles were created over the entire 30-minute analysis period.
 For each 5-second timestep, a departure decision was made probabilistically for each OD pair.
-As a result, the observed data that we need to fit through OD matrix estimation is shown in \textbf{Table 2}.
+As a result, the observed data that we need to fit through OD matrix estimation is shown in Table~\ref{tab:t2}.